 Audits.

 Records.
-Parties subject to the recordkeeping requirements specified in section 2197.3 shall upon request, make records available to CARB, for the purposes of auditing.
+Upon request from CARB, entities subject to the recordkeeping requirements specified in section 2197.3 shall make records available for the purposes of auditing.

 Inspections.
 Upon written request from CARB, the owner of a vehicle subject to the requirements of this HD I/M Regulation shall make their vehicle available for inspection at a predetermined date and location.

 Penalties.
-Any person or entity who fails to comply with the requirements of this HD I/M Regulation, who fails to submit any information, report, or statement accurately and correctly as required by this HD I/M Regulation, or who submits any false statement or representation in any application, report, statement, or other document filed, maintained, or used for the purposes of compliance with this HD I/M Regulation may be subject to a civil penalty pursuant to Health and Safety Code sections 43016(a)(1) and 43016(a)(2).
+Any person or entity who fails to comply with the requirements of this HD I/M Regulation, who fails to submit any information or report accurately and correctly as required by this HD I/M Regulation, or who submits any false statement or representation in any application, report, statement, or other document filed, maintained, or used for the purposes of compliance with this HD I/M Regulation may be subject to penalties under Health and Safety Code, Division 26, Parts 2 and 5.
 Evidence of fault on the part of the registered owner, vehicle operator, freight contractor, or other entity shall not be considered a mitigating circumstance for assessing penalties.

 Transfer of Ownership.
 When a heavy-duty vehicle undergoes a bona fide transfer of ownership between non-related persons or entities, the new owner shall not be subject to penalties for any unresolved citations if the previous owner or the new owner submits sufficient evidence to establish that the penalties resulted from citations issued by CARB prior to the transfer of ownership.